ucb-stat133/stat133-fall-2017/labs/lab11-regex-basics.md

 Let's look for specific types of food
 -------------------------------------

-The data table contains a column `optionaltext` describing the types of food and meals served by the food trucks.
+The data table `dat` contains a column `optionaltext` describing the types of food and meals served by the food trucks.
 Let's take a look at the first 3 elements:

 ``` r
 dat$optionaltext[1:3]